 Bus stops in Talent have a mix of amenities.
 Only half of the bus stops within Talent have sidewalks and loading pads.
-The Americans with Disabilities Act (ADA) requires that a solid surface, such as a sidewalk, in order to provide amenities like bus shelters and seating.
-Furthermore, without these pedestrian facilities, accessibility for some users is limited.
+Without these pedestrian facilities, accessibility for some users is limited.
+Furthermore, other amenities like bus shelters and seating cannot be provided without the sidewalks.